-Something I love about studying at Lancaster is the great support I have received from many of my lecturers and academic advisors, and the wide range of modules available to choose from.
-I am particularly interested in the legacies of colonialism in contemporary political issues, and I have been given the opportunity to explore that with programs, such as Decolonising Lancaster, and the range of modules they offer.
+Something I love about studying at Lancaster is that there is a wide range of modules to choose from.
+I am particularly interested in the impact of colonialism on contemporary society, and I have been able to study that.
+I'm also involved in the University initiative 'Decolonise Lancaster'.